 As a large number of the significant cases and legislation passed in 2014 are still to come into effect, and future legislation will of course depend on who is elected in May, the next few years are set to be a particularly interesting time for employment law.

 Over the last few months, the Conservatives have leaked several policies that may well be on the cards if they are elected.
 The party plan to introduce a British Bill of Rights to restate the Human Rights Act 1998, introduce a Modern Slavery Bill in order to prevent the trafficking of workers, and end zero hours contracts.

-Taking a different stance, Labour have pledged to increase minimum wage to 8 an hour by 2020 and provide unspecified ?tax breaks? to employers who comply with the ?living wage?.
+Taking a different stance, Labour have pledged to increase minimum wage to 8 an hour by 2020 and provide unspecified tax breaks to employers who comply with the living wage .
 The party will also allot all workers with children aged three or four 25 free hours of childcare each week and hope to pass a law requiring all companies with over 250 employers to publish the average pay of men and women at pay grade.

 The Liberal Democrats, on the other hand, have said that, if elected, they will increase national minimum wage for apprentices by 1 per hour and provide as yet unparticularised assistance for litigants in person before Employment Tribunals.
 Interestingly, they have announced their intention to create a new Workers Rights Agency to incorporate the National Minimum Wage Enforcement section of HMRC, the Employment Agency Standards Inspectorate and the Gangmasters Licensing Authority.

-UKIPUKIP have announced plans to ?shrink? the Department for Business, Innovation and Skills, which could have a significant impact on both employers and employees.
-They have also suggested initiating compulsory enrolment for individuals claiming JSA on ?community schemes? and ?return to work training .
+UKIP have announced plans to shrink the Department for Business, Innovation and Skills, which could have a significant impact on both employers and employees.
+They have also suggested initiating compulsory enrolment for individuals claiming JSA on community schemes and return to work training .
 Unlike the other parties, UKIP would not increase the retirement age for receipt of the state pension, but would take all those receiving national minimum wage out of the tax bracket altogether.

 One thing we can be sure of however is that, whoever wins, there will be further legal changes to grapple with in the months and years ahead.